Asthma medication plays a key role in how well you control your condition. There are two main types of treatment, each geared toward a specific goal.

 The right medication should allow you to live an active and normal life.
 If your asthma symptoms aren’t controlled, ask your doctor to help you find a different treatment that works better.

-These drugs are taken daily over a long time to get your asthma under control and keep it that way.
+Some of these drugs should be taken daily to get your asthma under control and keep it that way.
+Others are taken on an as needed basis to reduce the severity of an asthma attack.

 The most effective ones stop airway inflammation.
-Your doctor may suggest you combine an anti-inflammatory drug with other drugs such as:
+Your doctor may suggest you combine an inhaled corticosteroid, an anti-inflammatory drug with other drugs such as:

 Long-acting beta-agonists.
 A beta-agonist is a type of drug called a bronchodilator, which opens your airways.